Black hole: Supernova

 While most of the energy released during gravitational collapse is emitted very quickly, an outside observer does not actually see the end of this process.
 Even though the collapse takes a finite amount of time from the reference frame of infalling matter, a distant observer would see the infalling material slow and halt just above the event horizon, due to gravitational time dilation.
-Light from the collapsing material takes longer and longer to reach the observer, with the light emitted just before the event horizon forms delayed an infinite amount of time.
+Light from the collapsing material takes longer and longer to reach the observer, with the delay growing to infinity as the emitting material reaches the event horizon.
 Thus the external observer never sees the formation of the event horizon; instead, the collapsing material seems to become dimmer and increasingly red-shifted, eventually fading away.

+Other mechanisms

+Observations of quasars from less than a billion years after the Big Bang has led to investigations of other ways to form black holes.
+The accretion process to build supermassive black holes has a limiting rate of mass accumulation and a billion years is not enough time to reach quasar status.
+One suggestion is direct collapse of nearly pure hydrogen gas (low metalicity) clouds characteristic of the young universe, forming a supermassive star which collapses into a black hole.
+It has been suggested that seed black holes with typical masses of ~ could have formed in this way which then could grow to ~.
+However, the very large amount of gas required for direct collapse is not typically stable against fragmentation which would form multiple stars.
+Thus another approach suggests massive star formation followed by collisions that seed massive black holes which ultimately merge to create a quasar.

+A neutron star in a common envelope with a regular star can accrete sufficient material to collapse to a black hole or two neutron stars can merge.
+These avenues for the formation of black holes are considered relatively rare.

 Primordial black holes and the Big Bang

-Gravitational collapse requires great density.
-In the current epoch of the universe these high densities are found only in stars, but in the early universe shortly after the Big Bang densities were much greater, possibly allowing for the creation of black holes.
-High density alone is not enough to allow black hole formation since a uniform mass distribution will not allow the mass to bunch up.
-In order for primordial black holes to have formed in such a dense medium, there must have been initial density perturbations that could then grow under their own gravity.
-Different models for the early universe vary widely in their predictions of the scale of these fluctuations.
-Various models predict the creation of primordial black holes ranging in size from a Planck mass ($m_P = \sqrt{\hbar c/G}$ ≈ 1.2×10^19 GeV/c2 ≈ 2.2×10^-8 kg) to hundreds of thousands of solar masses.
+In the early universe, fluctuations of spacetime may have formed areas that were denser than their surroundings.
+Rapid early expansion of the universe may have allowed these areas to collapse, forming primordial black holes.
+Various models predict the creation of primordial black holes ranging from a Planck mass (~2.2×10^-8 kg) to hundreds of thousands of solar masses.
+Primordial black holes with masses less than ×10^12 kg would have evaporated by now due to Hawking radiation.

-Despite the early universe being extremely dense, it did not re-collapse into a black hole during the Big Bang, since the expansion rate was greater than the attraction.
-Following inflation theory, general relativity predicts that the gravitational field slows the expansion of the universe.The negative pressure overcomes the positive energy density to produce a net repulsive gravitational field.
+Despite the early universe being extremely dense, it did not re-collapse into a black hole during the Big Bang, since the universe was expanding rapidly and did not have the gravitational differential necessary for black hole formation.
 Models for the gravitational collapse of objects of relatively constant size, such as stars, do not necessarily apply in the same way to rapidly expanding space such as the Big Bang.